 Bank account information may be at risk for anyone who received an unemployment deposit directly into a bank or credit union account as opposed to receiving a check.
-Other information may also be at risk, including names, Social Security numbers, and driver’s licenses.
+Other information may also be at risk, including names and Social Security numbers.

 Others who may be at risk in this breach include those who were the victim of false unemployment claims in 2020.
 In these cases, personal information may be at risk, but bank account information is unlikely to have been compromised.

 The State Auditor’s office announced plans to contact impacted individuals as quickly as possible.
 It also dedicated a web page to the latest updates on the breach.

 On Dec.
 25, 2020, a third-party vendor used by the state to transfer data experienced a security breach.
 This may have allowed unauthorized access to data used by the Washington State Auditor’s office.

 As this incident happened between the state and one of its vendors, it is in no way caused by Numerica Credit Union.

 The personal information contained in 1.6 million Washington unemployment claims was potentially accessed.
 These claims represent Washington residents who filed for unemployment — or who had false unemployment claims made in their name — between Jan.
 1 to Dec.
 10, 2020.

 Any data breach serves as a stark reminder to always be on the lookout for suspicious account activity.
 Monitor your credit card and account statements regularly, looking for suspicious or unknown transactions.